From First DUI to Death Penalty

 - Communication with prosecutors to present mitigating information early

-Frequently Asked Questions About Violent Crime Charges
+Frequently Asked Questions About Violent Crime Defense in Tampa

 620 E. Twiggs Street, Suite 205, Tampa, FL 33602